 One other piece of advice is to question, question, and question again that they will make your food safely.
-Once you get the food, inspect it, and then question if it has gluten.
-This has saved me countless times.
+Once you get the food, inspect it, and then question if it has gluten, or use this handy gluten-testing tool.

 Or… I would just do what I do now.